cgservices/cg_clicktale/README.md

 before the </body> tag in your layout.html.erb file to enable ClickTale recording.

+The clicktale_top function adds the javascript to initialize the WRInit var for ClickTale and the clicktale_bottom adds the actual ClickTale script and the activation call to the script using your project id, ratio and params.

 ## Configuration
 The basic configuration of the CgClicktale gem can be found in the config.yml file in your Rails app.